cosmincreato/lfa/README.md

 # LFA

-Project for my Formal Languages and Automata Theory course.
+Projects for my Formal Languages and Automata Theory course.